-It’s not so surprising, really, that pianist Alexander Hawkins has only made a trio album now, after thirteen previous recordings in eight years as either band- or co-leader.
+It’s not so surprising, really, that pianist Alexander Hawkins has made a trio album only now, after thirteen previous recordings in eight years as either band- or co-leader.
 Certainly, there’s a precedent in Keith Tippett’s career-long avoidance of the format (notwithstanding the early-noughties Dartington Trio of Tippett, Tippetts & Dunmall).

 If, unlike Tippett, Hawkins works unambiguously in the contemporary jazz idiom, like Tippett he’s also a distinctive improvisor, with broad, open-minded influences and a unique conception.
 So his idiomatic fidelity is a strength, not a weakness.

 Where mainstream jazz pianism, as exemplified by, say, Brad Mehldau, has spawned shoals of imitators, all aping minimalism and/or Radiohead, and all shoaling into ever narrower tributaries of modern music, at least part of Hawkins’ intent is against the tide, keeping him back in the delta somewhere, still in touch with modishly overlooked influences such as Elmo Hope and Abdullah Ibrahim.